 Salted Caramel Chai Latte

 Move over pumpkin spice; salted caramel chai is here to stay.
 The perfect combination of sweet and spicy is enhanced by the savory hint of salt, making it a deliciously good choice for keeping warm during your favorite fall festivities.

 Indulge your inner tea lover and create your own chai concoction by mixing and matching your favorite spices and flavors for a custom blend.
 From cinnamon and cardamom to ginger, cloves, and even black peppercorns get creative and enjoy!

 It’s no wonder the popularity of chai continues to spread, as it is a beloved cultural staple in India.
 In fact, it is not uncommon in India for people to drink chai up to 7 times a day.
 The ritual is so sacred that turning down an offered cup of coveted chai is considered to be offensive to others.

-Today, tea enthusiasts are loyal to their favorite chai tea vendors, who compete dutifully in an attempt to out-do the other with unique combinations of spices and tempting flavors.
+Today, tea enthusiasts are loyal to their favorite chai tea vendors, who compete dutifully to outdo the other with unique combinations of spices and tempting flavors.
 No matter how you prefer to drink your chai, this popular tea is guaranteed to warm the body, soul, and spirit.

 Interested in recipes that celebrate the versatility of chai in cooking and baking?
 Download our free Chai Recipe Guide by clicking here or on the image below: